 - “About face”: Move your right foot behind the other, rotate to the right 180 degrees by pivoting on the left heel.

-The advisers, Valencia, Raj, Soto and Munoz, are present at almost every meeting to help us work under pressure by yelling probing inquiries at explorers and gaining strength through physical training.
+The advisers, Valencia, Raj, Soto and Munoz (for confidentiality, Valencia did not want me to include their first names), are present at almost every meeting to help us work under pressure by yelling probing inquiries at explorers and gaining strength through physical training.

-One evening, the meeting was underway as usual when we were prompted to a room with a gym mat and other protective gear.
+One evening, while the March 12 meeting was under way, as usual, we were prompted to a room with a gym mat and other protective gear.
 The officers then revealed we would be prompted with a high-stress mock scenario with a combative subject.

 We were instructed how to properly use a baton, and then officer Munoz came out in red protective gear from head to toe.
 He played the role of a fleeing subject that became physically uncooperative; each explorer had an opportunity to respond, handling the situation with their batons to de-escalate the pretend scenario.
 It was a hilarious turn of events that everyone enjoyed and learned from.